 Most organizations have a significant investment in internal Systems of Record, where the data needed to complete an app like this resides.
 However, it’s often difficult to surface this to the customer.
 This is where the combination of Mendix and SAP makes it easy to build truly integrated solutions and new experiences across multiple channels in a fraction of the time it takes with more traditional coding approaches.
 For our app, we used the S/4HANA Finance Cash APIs and SAP Banking APIs from SAP API Business Hub to show current account balances and transactions.

-To offer more context and value to the user, particularly for B2C users, we integrated the ability to plot the location of a transaction on a google map, as well a simple split the bill function amongst your friends and colleagues.
+To offer more context and value to the user, particularly for B2C users, we integrated the ability to plot the location of a transaction on a google map, as well as a simple split the bill function amongst your friends and colleagues.

 A financial services app isn’t complete without the ability to view and make payments.
 To address this requirement, we included a summarised billing section with swipe functionality to pay bills via credit card or account transfer.